dut-laowang/PCLMM/README.md

 # Dataset
 The PCLMM dataset can be downloaded at https://doi.org/10.5281/zenodo.13710863
 # Code
 The main code has been open-sourced.
-The video modality feature extraction is in 'video_extract', audio modality feature extraction is in audio_extract, facial expression feature extraction is in face_extract, and text is in text_extract.
-The multimodal fusion uses MHCA in the model folder.
+The video modality feature extraction is in `video_extract`, audio modality feature extraction is in `audio_extract`, facial expression feature extraction is in `face_extract`, and text is in `text_extract`.
+The multimodal fusion uses MHCA in the `model` folder.
 The code is still being improved; please wait for future updates for successful execution.